christiankesslers/moonbase-app/README.md

 yarn start
 ```

-your app is waiting for you at http://localhost:3000
+& then the app is ready at http://localhost:3000